 You can also use sales meetings to introduce new sales techniques, provide training resources, and facilitate skill-building exercises.
 For example, conduct a sales training session on effective communication, active listening, or negotiation skills, and encourage the team to practice and share their experiences.

 👍 Crafting an effective sales training curriculum is more than just a box to check off for your to-do list; it's a strategic move that can significantly shape the trajectory of your salespeople’s success.
-Read more and learn How to Create a Sales Training Curriculum.
+Read more and learn How to Create a Sales Training Curriculum. |

 10. Sales Incentives and Compensation

-Discuss the sales incentive structure and compensation plans to ensure they are motivating and aligned with the team's objectives.
+Another sales meeting topic idea is to discuss the sales incentive structure and compensation plans to ensure they are motivating and aligned with the team's objectives.
 Share updates on commission structures, bonuses, and recognition programs.
 For example, introduce a new sales incentive program and discuss its criteria, rewards, and potential impact on motivation and performance.

 11. Market Segmentation and Targeting